Automotive Holdings Group

 Automotive Holdings Group Limited was an Australian company specialising in automotive retail and logistics.
 It was established in 1952.
-AHG was listed on the S&P/ASX 200.
-As of February 2017, its largest shareholder was Nick Politis, who held a 22.8% stake through his shareholding in AP Eagers.
+AHG was listed on the Australian Securities Exchange.
+As of February 2017, its largest shareholder was Nick Politis, who held a 22.8% stake through his shareholding in Eagers Automotive.
 John McConnell became managing director of AHG in 2016.

 In 2019 AHG was acquired by Eagers Automotive and was subsequently delisted.